westphallm1/mlisp/LANGUAGE.md

       ;
 </pre>
 ## Data Types
-mlisp supports integers (32 bits, signed) and character strings.
+slimp supports integers (32 bits, signed) and character strings.
 Booleans are handled C-style (0 = false, nonzero = true).
 There are no lists, structures, functions, or floating points supported in this version.